 - Water is at the core of sustainable development.
 Water and sanitation are central to the achievement of many development goals, including agriculture, health and education. - Universal access would greatly reduce the burden of disease in many developing countries, especially in reducing child mortality.
-Need to attain universal coverage of safe drinking water, sanitation and hygiene in an ambitious timeframe. - Water resources also play a vital role in economic growth and poverty eradication. - Addressing water effectively must encompass access, water quantity and quality, improved governance frameworks, infrastructure and technology, and water efficiency.
-Better preparedness for hydrological extremities will be essential to improve resilience to natural disasters. - Need investment in, and access to, appropriate technologies for water treatment, recycling and re-use. - Sustainable management of watersheds, wetlands and other water-related ecosystems is important to water quantity and quality and water regulation.
+Need to attain universal coverage of safe drinking water, sanitation and hygiene in an ambitious timeframe. - Water resources also play a vital role in economic growth and poverty eradication.
+The importance of transboundary water management was underscored. - Addressing water effectively must encompass access, water quantity and quality, improved governance frameworks, infrastructure and technology, and water efficiency.
+Better preparedness for hydrological extremes will be essential to improve resilience to natural disasters. - Need investment in, and access to, appropriate technologies for water treatment, recycling and re-use. - Sustainable, integrated management of watersheds, wetlands and other water-related ecosystems is important to water quantity and quality and water regulation.